 Here’s a glimpse at how different my morning became:

-Each morning, we would get up and do an exercise that was grounding and allowed us to show our gratitude for what we had in our life.
+Each morning, we would get up and do an exercise that was grounding and allowed us to show our gratitude for what we had in our lives.
 We spent some time in nature, reflecting on what was around us.
 We allowed ourselves to slow down enough to truly see the beauty that is right in front of us every day.

 Then it was off to journaling, a practice that I certainly wasn’t used to and resisted at first.